conan-io/docs/examples/tools/microsoft/msbuild/create_your_first_package.rst

 Let's explain the different sections of the recipe briefly:

 - Note there are no ``options`` like the ``shared`` option in this recipe.
-The current project always build a static library, so it is not optional.
+The current project always builds a static library, so it is not optional.
 - The ``layout()`` defines a typical VS layout, this is less flexible than a CMake one, so it doesn't allow any parametrization.
 - The ``generate()`` method calls ``MSBuildToolchain`` to generate a ``conantoolchain.props``